 58 Pages Posted: 19 May 2020 Last revised: 25 Jan 2021

-June 16th, and the U.S.now has more than 119,000 deaths and 2.2 million confirmed cases from COVID-19—while more and more lawsuits are being filed challenging governmental restrictions on gathering or travel, and more States are allowing businesses and people to operate as they were pre-COVID.
-This pandemic is not the first, nor will it be the last, pandemic or epidemic to ravage the world.
 This is the first essay to assess in detail our current pandemic in the context of previous ones, in terms of important medical, policy and legal trends and precedent.
 It is important to understand how past pandemic history should inform 2020 litigation and governmental responses, so that the mistakes of the past can be avoided.
 It also reviews current litigation decisions, primarily at the federal level.
-Additionally, the essay analyzes what the federal government could legally mandate to contain the spread of COVID-19, but more importantly focuses upon what a State Governor can do now or in anticipation of the likely new surges of COVID-cases and deaths—in the context of case law as of June 1 focused upon such primary constitutional rights or liberties as the right to travel, the dormant commerce clause, and the right to gather (including, for churches, the Free Exercise Clause).
+Additionally, the essay analyzes what the federal government could legally mandate to contain the spread of COVID-19, but more importantly focuses upon what a State Governor can do now or in anticipation of the likely new surges of COVID-cases and deaths—in the context of case law as of August 14th focused upon such primary constitutional rights or liberties as the right to travel, the dormant commerce clause, and the right to gather or go to businesses (including, for churches, the Free Exercise Clause).
 Whether the wearing of face coverings can be mandated is also addressed.
 The article concludes that a properly motivated federal, state or local executive officer or board can best protect its residents’ health through properly-drafted regulations or executive orders, drawing on legal and medical precedent that will survive court challenges.

 Keywords: COVID-19, right to travel, dormant commerce clause, Free Exercise Clause, pandemic, Spanish Flu

 JEL Classification: K32